browserengineering/book/book/accessibility.md

 ```

 You should also add a `paint_outline` call to `BlockLayout`, since
-users can make any element focusable with `tabindex`.
+users can make any element focusable with
+`tabindex`.[^wrong-for-nested]

+[^wrong-for-nested]: This code does not correctly handle the case of
+    of text inside an inline element inside another inline element,
+    with the outside one focused.
+You could fix this by walk from the
+    `child` to the `LineLayout`'s `node`, checking the `is_focused`
+    field along the way.
+I'm skipping that in the interest of
+    expediency.

 Now when you `Tab` through a page, you should see the focused element
 highlighted with a black outline.
 And if a link happens to cross